A nation of 50 States, the United States of America is the 3rd largest country in the world behind Russia and Canada.

 Though religion is diverse, Christianity is by far the most practised religion in the States.

 More than 75% of Americans are classed as Christian, with roughly 20% being catholic and the last 5% is a mixture of other religions.

-Moving to USA from the UK, you may notice that people are a lot more religious, as the British tend to be somewhat reserved when it comes to this area of life; however, this is all dependant on where you move to in the US.
+Moving to the USA from the UK, you may notice that people are a lot more religious, as the British tend to be somewhat reserved when it comes to this area of life; however, this is dependent on where you move to in the US.